 This contest is a two-round event with finalists in the opening round being placed into one of five ballots based on their position.
 The five winners on the position ballots based on fan votes advanced to the championship round, along with the runner-up who received the most votes.

 Check out the championship round ballot below and cast your vote.
-Individuals can vote up to once per hour until the championship round poll close at 11:59 p.m.
-(EST) Thursday.
+Individuals can vote up to once per hour until the poll closes at 10 p.m.
+(CST) Saturday.

 Pedro Carvalho, Lincoln Memorial